olmax99/pyathenastack/README.md

 ```

+---

-The Swagger Api documentation can be accessed in your browser at `localhost:80`.
+1. The Swagger Api documentation can be accessed in your browser at `localhost:80`.
+2. Flower can be accessed on `localhost:5555`

 ## Running the tests